fechan/fechan.github.io/tamarian/syntax.md

   For alienable ones, it might make some sense: in "Uzani, army with fists open", "army" could be associated a 3rd person (like "peanut butter"), for example, to mean "I spread the peanut butter thin", or something.
 </details>

+### Locatives

+Within metacomments, there can be locatives, marked with one of various locative suffixes.